Frequently Asked Questions

 We also support community-led events like Witches & Warlocks on the Water, and our very own Bands on The Basin.
 If you’ve got ideas for programs or classes, please contact us.

 • We have the widest variety of rental watercraft available anywhere, enough to match the variety offered by the winds, tides and wildlife on the Petaluma River.
+As of Summer 2024, we have 16 different kinds of watercraft.

 Kayaks: